 Photo of Ashwin Sapra

-Partner (Head - Pharma & Healthcare) is part of the General Corporate Practice at the Delhi Office of Cyril Amarchand Mangaldas.
+Partner (Head - Pharma & Healthcare) is part of the General Corporate Practice at the Delhi NCR Office of Cyril Amarchand Mangaldas.
 With a specialist focus on intellectual property, pharmaceuticals / medical devices regulatory and compliance affairs, Ashwin has an extensive domestic and international experience of 19 years providing advice on matters relating to intellectual property, drug and medical device regulatory and compliance affairs, transactional affairs, anti corruption and anti kick back laws, litigation and dispute resolution.
 He can be reached at ashwin.sapra@cyrilshroff.com

 To Regulate or Not To Regulate DPCO 2013 and The Modi-Mundi Pharma Case